-Methadone hydrochloride tablets contain Methadone, a Schedule II controlled substance.
-As an opioid, Methadone hydrochloride tablets expose users to the risks of addiction, abuse, and misuse [see Drug Abuse and Dependence (9)].
-As long-acting opioids such as Methadone hydrochloride tablets have pharmacological effects over an extended period of time, there is a greater risk for overdose and death.
+Methadone hydrochloride tablets, USP contains Methadone, a Schedule II controlled substance.
+As an opioid, Methadone exposes users to the risks of addiction, abuse, and misuse [see Drug Abuse and Dependence (9)].
+As long-acting opioids such as Methadone have pharmacological effects over an extended period of time, there is a greater risk for overdose and death.

 Although the risk of addiction in any individual is unknown, it can occur in patients appropriately prescribed Methadone hydrochloride tablets and in those who obtain the drug illicitly.
 Addiction can occur at recommended doses and if the drug is misused or abused.

 Assess each patient’s risk for opioid addiction, abuse, or misuse prior to prescribing Methadone hydrochloride tablets, and monitor all patients receiving Methadone hydrochloride tablets for the development of these behaviors or conditions.
 Risks are increased in patients with a personal or family history of substance abuse (including drug or alcohol addiction or abuse) or mental illness (e.g., major depression).
 The potential for these risks should not, however, prevent the prescribing of Methadone hydrochloride tablets for the proper management of pain in any given patient.
 Patients at increased risk may be prescribed long-acting opioids such as Methadone hydrochloride tablets, but use in such patients necessitates intensive counseling about the risks and proper use of Methadone hydrochloride tablets along with the intensive monitoring for signs of addiction, abuse, and misuse.